 Other areas we see in Ft.
 Worth Texas and surrounding areas that we relocate honey bees hives from is the city and residential water boxes or cable boxes near our homes.
 It can be quite an issue with a broken pipe and a water box with a well-established bee colony and try to find a bee removal company or licensed pest control technician.
 If you see bees coming out the keyhole you most likely have an established hive and need hive removal.
 These honeybees can easily be rescued by our bee rescue technicians and relocated quickly with minimal cost.

-For the best bee removal service in Ft.
+For the best honey bee removal in Ft.
 Worth and surrounding areas call Honey Bee Rescue.
 We not only rescue the bees but rescue you from high prices.
 We specialize in live bee removal and beehive and swarm removals with over 13 years of in business experience.
 We stand by the work of our professional bee removal using only skilled carpenters and pest control operators, bee proofing your Ft.
 Worth Home wile saving the bees.

 Call us for Free Estimates!
 Yes, absolutely free bee removal estimates!
 Talk to a live person and skilled technician immediately!
 Bee removal specialists serving Ft.
 Worth Texas and surrounding areas.